-REPLACE will randomize over 110 patients at over 35 sites in the U.S., Canada, and Europe.
-The study consists of an average 10-week screening and stabilization period followed by a 24-week treatment period marked by randomization (2:1) to NPSP558 50mcg or placebo.
-Following randomization, patients undergo staged reductions in calcium and vitamin D supplementation.
-If needed, study drug is titrated up to 75mcg or 100mcg over a six to eight week period.
-Patients will continue on their final study medication dose through week 24 and a follow-up period will last from week 24 to week 28.
+REPLACE consisted of an average 10-week screening and stabilization period followed by a 24-week treatment period marked by randomization (2:1) to 50 μ g once daily Natpara or placebo.
+Following randomization, subjects underwent staged reductions in calcium and vitamin D supplementation, while maintaining stabilized serum calcium.
+If needed, step-wise up-titration of study drug (Natpara or placebo) to a dose of 75 μ g and then if necessary to 100 μ g over a six to eight week period was performed.
+Subjects continued on their final dose through week 24.
+A follow-up period without study drug lasted from week 24 to week 28.